stypr/chall.stypr.com/README.md

 On a succesful patch, your exploit will be posted with your nickname on the Hall of Fame.

 Please note that
-1. Attacking the challenge network should be done with black-box tests, without DoS or attacks that would consume a lot of traffic and data on the system.
+1. Attacking challenges should be done with purely black-box tests, without DoS or attacks that would consume a lot of traffic and data on the system.
-2. I won't reply on mails about possible attacks outside the boundary.
+2. I won't reply on mails about possible flaws/attacks outside the boundary.
+Please provide me full exploit or any exploit that would break the server.

 ### Pull Requests

-You are allowed to send pull requests for new features/improvements.  however, merging commits would take a bit of time as I don't frequently utilize github. (actually I've got personal git server running for personal projects :wink:)
+You are allowed to send pull requests for new features/improvements.
+However, merging commits would take a bit of time as I don't frequently utilize github. (actually I've got personal git server running for personal projects :wink:)